Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/memory_management.rst

       xTaskCreateStatic(task1, "Task 1", 1024, NULL, 5, task_stack, &task_buffer);
     }

 - **Use Heap Memory Efficiently**: FreeRTOS has multiple heap allocation schemes (e.g., heap_1, heap_2, heap_3, heap_4).
-Choose the heap memory management scheme that best fits your project’s needs.
+Choose the heap memory management scheme that best fits your project's needs.
 For projects with long runtimes, consider using `heap_4` for its ability to handle fragmentation better.

 Memory Leaks and Debugging
 --------------------------